kodepandai/laravel-api-response/README.md

 }
 ```

-The above handler will automatically transform any exception and render as ApiResponse.
+The above handler will automatically transform any exception and render as ApiResponse json response.

 ## Config